 Tesco also uses Github code to support the research team, by keeping use of the prominence technological augmentation, Tesco hopes to maintain market value against more agile and technology-driven initiatives.

-By utilizing the advantages of this fascinating Big data technology and real-time analytics and with the Tesco technical system as in its global network of stores and distribution infrastructure, can bring the huge possibilities of achievements for Tesco.
+By utilizing the advantages of this fascinating Big data technology with IoT and real-time analytics approach and with the Tesco technical system as in its global network of stores and distribution infrastructure, can bring the huge possibilities of achievements for Tesco.

 Across thousands of stores that stock thousands of products yield out over 100 billion data points when tracking those products at once.
 This is where in-database analytics comes into picture ,i.e, deploying distinct analytics technologies in databases where data is stockpiled.
 It prevents moving data in batches for external analytics.